gmosx/swift-annex-libraries-catalog/README.md

 ## FAQ

-### Why is it named `Swift Annex`
+### Why is it named `Swift Annex`?

 These libraries form an independent body of functionality that can be attached to the standard library of Swift, similar to how an 'annex' is attached to a legal document.

 ## Community

-Pull requests with additional libraries that satisfy the above criteria are especially welcome.
+Pull-requests with additional libraries that satisfy the above criteria are _especially_ welcome.